Oscar Brown: Stage and television

-He attempted to mount a major musical stage show in New York City called Kicks & Co. in 1961.
+Brown attempted to mount a major musical stage show in New York City called Kicks & Co. in 1961.
 Host Dave Garroway turned over an entire broadcast of the Today show to Brown to perform numbers from the show and try to raise the necessary funds to launch it on the stage.
 Kicks & Co. is set on an all-African-American college campus in the American South during the early days of attempted desegregation.
 The character Mr. Kicks is an emissary of Satan, sent to try to derail these efforts in which the play's protagonist, Ernest Black, has become involved.
 This was the first of several theatrical endeavors by Brown, and like all of them, the public was not won over sufficiently to allow financial success, despite acclaim by some critics.
 His longest-running relative success, thanks to the participation of Muhammad Ali, was Buck White.
 Another notable musical show, Joy, saw two incarnations (in 1966 and 1969) and again addressed social issues.
 Appearing with Brown were his wife, Jean Pace, and the Brazilian singer/accordionist Sivuca.
 RCA released the original cast recording around 1970; it is long out of print.
-In 1962, he worked on the Westinghouse syndicated television program Jazz Scene USA, produced by Steve Allen.
+In 1962, Brown worked on the Westinghouse syndicated television program Jazz Scene USA, produced by Steve Allen.
 Brown was the show's presenter and it featured a new musical guest each week.
+Brown sang the theme for the 1970 drama series Bird of the Iron Feather, the first all-Black television soap opera.

 Personal life

-Brown was married to Jean Pace, the older sister of actress Judy Pace.
+Brown was married to Jean Pace, the elder sister of actress Judy Pace.
 He was the father of seven children.
 His son Oscar "BoBo" Brown III was a bassist and musical arranger who died in a car crash in August 1996.
 His daughter, Maggie, is a singer.
-A Chicago musical review referred to the trio as "The First Family of Swing."
+A Chicago musical review referred to the trio as "The First Family of Swing".
 They were joined by the youngest daughter, Africa Pace Brown, in an effort to popularize his music.
 Brown's first son, Napoleon "David" Brown, inspired the song "Brown Baby" and helped his father promotional appearances and business.
 The remaining family members consist of Donna Brown Kane, Joan Olivia Brown, and Iantha Brown Casen, who participated in some of her father's production.

 On May 29, 2005, Oscar Brown died in his hometown of Chicago from osteomyelitis at the age of 78.